diemastermonkey/dial-o-tron/README.md

 This, in a nutshell, is Procedural Generation on-the-cheap.

-This can be accomplished with many different algorithms, such as the Perlin Noise I use my unpublicized 'Entroscope' app for Android.
+This could be accomplished with many algorithms, such as the Perlin Noise I use my unpublicized 'Entroscope' app for Android.
 In that, geolocation and clock data are inputs to generate game data on-the-fly, according to the results of a Perlin Noise function.

 In Dial-O-Tron, the entire mathematical domain of possible inputs is much smaller: Only 'all possible local phone numbers', so 10^7 (10,000,000).
 Maybe that seems alot, but for an entire universe it's tiny.